maafaishal/awesome-resources/README.md

 # Awesome Dev Resources

-An awesome list of useful libraries, utilities, APIs, tools, and packages for developers.
+An awesome list of useful websites, libraries, utilities, APIs, tools, and packages for developers.

 ## Contents